telosnetwork/telos-oracle-scripts/README.md

 ### onRequestSuccess

-The `onRequestSuccess(updater, id, response)` callback will be called after a sucessfull HTTP request to a configured service (see configuration above).
+The `onRequestSuccess(updater, id, response)` callback will be called after a sucessfull HTTP request to services defined in the configuration (see updaters > delphi > services above).
 You should implement your own code here to parse the response and then use the `updater` object passed to the function to add quotes and send them to the Delphi Oracle.

 ```